romanurban/blockchain_datzm029_gp/README.md

 - Web3 integration using ethers.js
 - Modern UI with Next.js 13+ and TypeScript
 - Local blockchain development with Hardhat

+### Crowdfunding Features

+The platform enables users to:
+- Create new fundraising campaigns with specific goals and deadlines
+- Contribute ETH to existing campaigns
+- Track campaign progress and funding status in real-time
+- Withdraw funds when campaign goals are met
+- Refund contributors if campaign goals are not met by deadline

+Key Smart Contract Functions:
+- `createCampaign`: Start a new fundraising campaign
+- `contributeToCampaign`: Send ETH to support a campaign
+- `withdrawFunds`: Campaign creators can withdraw funds after successful completion
+- `requestRefund`: Contributors can get refunds for failed campaigns
+- `getCampaignDetails`: View detailed information about any campaign
+- `getAllCampaigns`: List all active and past campaigns

 ## Getting Started